 That nightly routine would usually start around seven pm each night and end around ten-thirty when all three were finally asleep.
 Many hours per week spent, that looking back now – I wouldn’t change for the world.

-There’s no home project, no television series, no novel, no social media scrolling, no eating or drinking that can ever trump the bedtime bonding and connection time with our children.
+There’s no home project, no television series, no novel, no social media scrolling, no eating or drinking that can ever top the bedtime bonding and connection time with our children.

 Two of ours are adults now, living and thriving in different states and one we’ll be launching in a few short years.
 No, I wouldn’t switch those hours spent for anything at all.

 We have only a limited number of years to fill our kids tanks.
 If they leave the nest when they’re on “Full,” they’re much more capable of making positive contributions in the world and to fill other’s tanks, including our own.
 If they leave half empty, they may spend their adult years lost and searching, wondering if they’ll ever feel whole.

 Once Craig and I had finally gotten into bed in those days, and we’d had time to talk and be together as we craved … and then closed our eyes for the night, he’d inevitably fall asleep before me.
-That’s when I’d sneak out from under the covers and tip-toe softly down our long, creaky hallway.
+That’s when I’d sneak out from under the covers and tip-toe down our long hallway.

 I’d kneel in front of the kids doors one by one and pour out my soul to God.
-As much as we adore our children, I knew that our intentions and care for them was such a tiny speck and immeasurably limited compared to the perfectly brilliant, restorative, supernatural LOVE of their heavenly Father.
+As much as we adore our children, I knew that our intentions and care for them was such a tiny speck and immeasurably limited compared to the brilliant, restorative, supernatural, perfect LOVE of their heavenly Father.